intel/intel-ethernet-operator/docs/intel-ethernet-operator-release-notes.md

 - If your cluster already has SR-IOV Network Operator deployed, please deploy Intel Ethernet Operator in the same namespace to avoid any issues
 - The installation of the Out Of Tree [ICE driver](https://www.intel.com/content/www/us/en/download/19630/29746/) is necessary to leverage certain features of the operator.
 The provisioning/installation of this driver is out of scope for this operator, the user is required to provide/install the [OOT ICE driver](https://www.intel.com/content/www/us/en/download/19630/29746/intel-network-adapter-driver-for-e810-series-devices-under-linux.html) on the desired platforms. **BMRA distribution comes with required version of ICE driver and no additional steps are required.**

+***v23.08-operatorhub***

+- OperatorHub release do not contain Flow Configuration.
+Flow Configuration will not be available when installing Intel Ethernet Operator from OperatorHub catalog.
+- Rest is the same as in v23.08 release

 ***v23.08***

 - Operator support updates to firmware versions 3.0 or newer